royriojas/prepush/README.md

 [![Build Status](http://img.shields.io/travis/royriojas/prepush.svg?style=flat)](https://travis-ci.org/royriojas/prepush)

 # prepush
-> Yet another prepush script that will run tasks defined in a config file or in a package.json file
+> Yet another prepush module that will run tasks defined in a config file or in a package.json file, stashing anything that is not supposed to be pushed before run the scripts to avoid false positives

 ## Motivation

 All the other modules similar to this one were specifying the prepush tasks in the `package.json` file.
 While this is ok I needed to have it defined in a separated config file.
 Also I needed to have the option to interactively ask the user to decide what to do in case a push was done with a dirty state (*uncommited*/*untracked* files)

 ![screenshot](prepush-screenshot.png)